Rich Black

 ich Black is used to refer to

-even more black, or rich black.
+or rich black.
 The printing industry has many definitions of

 rich black.
 After much testing and calibration, 4over has selected the CMYK breakdown that works best

-with our systems and presses:
+with our system and presses:

-| Cyan: 60% |
+Cyan: 60% |

-| Magenta: 40% |
+Magenta: 40% |

-| Yellow: 40% |
+Yellow: 40% |

-| Black: 100% |
+Black: 100% |

 Here is a simulated comparison of just black, and the 4over rich black: